ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 ================

 To illustrate the process of creating a fix we are going to construct a new one from scratch for a fictional dataset.
-We need to fix a CMIP7 model called PERFECT-MODEL that is reporting a missing latitude coordinate for variable tas.
+We need to fix a CMIPX model called PERFECT-MODEL that is reporting a missing latitude coordinate for variable tas.